SorbonneUniversityBolideContributors/course_2024_pkgs/perception_bolide/README.md

     ```
 #### `rviz/` contains the rviz configuration files:

-- `rviz_config_reel.rviz`: Used to set rviz configuration for the real robot
+- `rviz_config_real.rviz`: Used to set rviz configuration for the real robot

 - `rviz_config_simu.rviz`: Usef to set rviz configuration for the robot in simulation